mt2018-tartu-shared-task/InfoDesc/README.md

 Format your output similar to how you did in practicum 4.
 Also, count how many times you prefer one system over another (e.g. baseline_score: 35/60; our_system_score: 25/60).

-To baseline model is deployed on our neurotolge website: http://neurotolge.ee/# .
+The baseline model is deployed on our neurotolge website: http://neurotolge.ee/# .
 Choose English as an output language.
 The choice of style is up to you (see which one is more similar to reference and use it; it won't make much difference in our case).
 So use this website to obtain baseline translations for comparison.

 The deadline is Sunday at 23:59.